 BC Parks.
-For many years the club has had contracts with BC Parks and park facilitator K2 Park Services to monitor and help maintain the island's provincial parks.
+The club has contracts with BC Parks and park facilitator K2 Park Services to monitor and help maintain the four provincial parks on Salt Spring.
 This has also involved creating and installing new trails signage in the parks.